The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: IA Correlation Function Notation

 \item g: galaxy position (used as a \gls{tracer}). \end{itemize} The observed shape-shape correlation $\langle \epsilon_i\epsilon_j \rangle$ between galaxies in two \gls{radial} bins, $i$ and $j$, is the sum of every G and I combination:

-These effects don't necessarily sum mathematically (see the note above on \hyperref[note:addition]{shear addition}).
+These effects do not necessarily sum mathematically (see the note above on \hyperref[note:addition]{shear addition}).
 The notation $\langle X_iY_j \rangle$ indicates the correlation of a quantity $X$ of a sample $i$ relative to quantity $Y$ of sample $j$ (\rssec{corrfunc_form}).
-For example, $\langle \text{G}_i \text{I}_j \rangle$ is the correlation between lensed galaxy shapes of one sample relative to the intrinsic shapes of another sample.
-For binning along the LOS (see Section~\ref{note:tomography} on tomography), if $i$ is in a closer \gls{radial} bin than $j$ then $\langle \text{G}_i \text{I}_j \rangle$ will be 0 since lensed shapes are created by a foreground mass.
+For example, $\langle \text{G}_i \text{I}_j \rangle$ is the correlation between gravitational \gls{shear} of one sample relative to the intrinsic shapes of another sample.
+For binning along the \gls{LOS} (see Section~\ref{note:tomography} on tomography), if $i$ is in a closer \gls{radial} bin than $j$ then $\langle \text{G}_i \text{I}_j \rangle$ will be 0 for non-overlapping \gls{redshift} bins since lensed shapes are created by a foreground mass.
 Therefore, either the second or the third term of \req{correlation} will be equal to zero.
-The first term of \req{correlation} is the \gls{shear} correlation which is of interest for \gls{weak lensing} studies but cannot be directly measured because the observed signal includes the IA term.
+The first term of \req{correlation} is the \gls{shear} correlation.
+This contains the majority of cosmological information, but cannot be directly measured because the observed signal includes the IA terms.
 The last term is the correlation between intrinsic ellipticities.
 Similarly, the observed galaxy shape-density correlation $\langle \epsilon_i n_j \rangle$ contains contributions from cross terms between lensed shape and density, and intrinsic shape and density,

 The observed galaxy number density is the sum of the intrinsic number density g and a lensing magnification component $m$ due to foreground overdensities (see the note above on \hyperref[note:convergence]{convergence}).
 This expression can then be written as